ScanMountGoat/xc3_lib/xc3_viewer/README.md

 # xc3_viewer
-A simple model and map renderer for Xenoblade 1 DE, Xenoblade 2, and Xenoblade 3.
+A simple model and map renderer for Xenoblade X, Xenoblade 1 DE, Xenoblade 2, and Xenoblade 3.

 ## Usage
 The shader database parameter is optional but highly recommended since the fallback texture assignments do not handle channel assignments.